JCeditorials/Main/UglyICOs.md

 ## Overall

 #### Red Flags:
-- Key information is inconsistent across available publications
+- Key information is inconsistent across available publications.
-- "Proprietary" methods and background algorithms that are not explained
+- "Proprietary" methods and background algorithms that are not explained.

 #### Yellow Flags:
 - Emphasis on what could be done and what the team would like to do vs. what they are doing and just need extra funding to accomplish.